superwall/Superwall-iOS/Examples/UIKit-Swift/README.md

 ## Logging In

 On the welcome screen, enter your name in the **text field**This saves to the Superwall user attributes using [Superwall.shared.setUserAttributes(_:)](Superwall-UIKit-Swift/Services/SuperwallService.swift#L58).
-You don't need to set user attributes, but it can be useful if you want to create a rule to present a paywall based on a specific attribute you've set.
+You don't need to set user attributes, but it can be useful if you want to create a audience filter to present a paywall based on a specific attribute you've set.
 You can also recall user attributes on your paywall to personalise the messaging.

 Tap **Log In**.
 This identifies the user (with a hardcoded userId that we've set), retrieving any paywalls that have already been assigned to them.